Tuesday, March 01, 2016

 Next-Gen visuals!

-Visually, I'm sure many will find Leaderboard far too unrealistic and extremely minimalistic, especially when compared to certain other ST games.
-However, Leaderboard has a nostalgia that I love; the way it draws each scene so methodically is superb - and brings back happy memories during a time when it would have impressed everyone.
+Visually, I'm sure many will find Leaderboard far too unrealistic and extremely minimalistic compared to certain other ST games.
+However, Leaderboard has a nostalgia that I love; the way it draws each scene so methodically is superb, bringing back happy memories during a time when it would have impressed everyone.

-Sound effects are on par (see what I did there?) with the visuals.
-In fact, they're more than enough for this quiet stroll through the countryside using a spot-fx for hitting the ball or selecting the clubs.
-Hearing the ball drop into the hole is crazy but my favourite is that mushy effect when it falls into the water.
-So lame, but it's genuinely brilliant!
+The sound effects are on par (see what I did there?) with the visuals.
+They're more than enough for this quiet stroll through the countryside.
+Spot-fx are used for hitting the ball, selecting the clubs, and hearing the ball drop into the hole.
+My favourite is the mushy sound as it falls into the water.
+Lame yet genuinely brilliant!

 I tried hard to get a nice screenshot - so appreciate it and take the time to view it properly...